PrakrutiV/E-Bike/README.md

-Ebony E-Bikes | Your dreams now have an electric boost At our showroom we are passionate about revolutionizing the way you commute and explore the world around you.
-We believe in the power of electric bikes to provide a sustainable and thrilling mode of transportation.
-Whether you're looking for an eco-friendly commuting solution or an adventurous ride through the countryside our electric bikes are designed to meet your needs.
+Ebony E-Bikes India Pvt Ltd is dedicated to
+                    manufacturing high-quality two-wheelers tailored for the Indian market.
+                    Our focus is on providing value-packed products with a commitment to sustainability and innovation.
+                    We believe e-bikes are the future of eco-friendly transportation, offering benefits such as reduced carbon emissions, improved fitness, and cost-effective travel.
+Our mission is to make e-bikes accessible and easy for everyone, from beginners to seasoned riders.